nschorgh/Planetary-Code-Collection/README.md

 * fast (asynchronously coupled) method for subsurface-atmosphere vapor exchange on Mars
 * fast (asynchronously coupled) method for ice retreat on asteroids
 * 3D model of shadowing, illumination, and scattering for airless bodies, Mars, and Mauna Kea
-* Monte-Carlo model for ballistic hops in the exosphere of the Moon and Ceres
+* Monte-Carlo model for ballistic hops in the exospheres of the Moon and Ceres